yurichh/adverts-pet-project/README.md

 # Camper Rentals

 Welcome to Camper Rentals!
-This project is a React & Redux-based website where users can browse and post advertisements for camper vans.
-Users have the ability to add advertisements to their favorites for easy access later.
+This project is a React & Redux-based website where users can browse advertisements for camper vans.
+Users have the ability to add advertisements to their favorites for easy access later and filter listings based on various criteria.

+## Features

+- **Browse Campers**: Users can explore a variety of camper vans available for sale.
+- **Add to Favorites**: Simply click on the heart icon on each camper card to add it to your favorites list.
+- **Filter Listings**: Use the filters on the left side of the page to narrow down your search based on criteria such as form, location, etc.

 ## Technologies Used

 - **React**: Frontend UI is built using React, providing a fast and dynamic user experience.
 - **Redux**: Redux is used for state management, ensuring a predictable state container for the application.
-- **MockAPI**: MockAPI is used as the database to store camper advertisements.
+- **MockAPI**: MockAPI is used as the database to store camper advertisements and user favorites.

 ## Getting Started